Bandung: Transport

-Road

 Bandung can be accessed by highways from Jakarta.
-An intercity toll highway called Cipularang Toll Road, connecting Jakarta, Karawang, Purwakarta, Padalarang and Bandung, was completed in May 2005 and is the fastest way to reach Bandung from the capital by road.
+An intercity toll highway called Cipularang Toll Road, connecting Jakarta, Karawang, Purwakarta, Padalarang and Bandung, was completed in May 2005, and is the fastest way to reach Bandung from the capital by road.
 Driving time is about 1.5 hours on average.
 There are three other options: the Puncak route (Jakarta-Cianjur/Sukabumi-Bandung), Purwakarta route (Jakarta-Cikampek-Purwakarta-Cikalong Wetan-Padalarang-Cimahi-Bandung) and the Subang route (Jakarta-Cikampek-Subang-Lembang-Bandung).
 From cities further east (Cirebon, Tasikmalaya and Central Java province), Bandung can be accessed through the main provincial road.
 Indonesian National Route 3 links Bandung with the rest of Java towards Cilegon and Ketapang (Banyuwangi).

 The Pasupati Bridge was built to relieve traffic congestion in the city for east–west transport.
 The 2.8 km cable-stayed bridge lies through the Cikapundung Valley.
 It is 30 to 60 m wide and, after extensive delays, it was finally completed in June 2005, following financial investment from Kuwait.
 The bridge is part of Bandung's comprehensive inner-city highways plan.

 Bandung has two intercity bus terminals: Leuwipanjang, serving buses from the west, and Cicaheum, serving buses from the east.
 Both are at full capacity and are to be replaced by a new terminal at Gedebage on 15 ha land, after which the old terminals will function as inner-city terminals.
 The new terminal will be located next to the Gedebage railway station near Gedebage container dry port.

-Local public and mass transportation

-Taxis and Online transport are widely available.
+Taxis and Carpooling are widely available.
 The primary means of public transportation is by angkot minibuses (from angkutan, "transportation" and kota, "city"); angkot are privately operated and serve multiple routes throughout the city, and although cheap, they are considered basic and uncomfortable.
 To find exact angkot routes, passengers may look for information available through the drivers or at terminals.

 Due to the current extent of railway lines in Bandung, only two named regional railway services, Lokal Bandung Raya and Lokal Garut Cibatuan, are serving the city, serving a single line.
 It catered for the suburban areas east and west of the city such as Cimahi, Padalarang, Rancaekek, Cicalengka, as well as some other neighbouring towns such as Garut and Purwakarta.
 KAI Commuter took over the operations of both services from its mother company KAI in 2022, anticipating planned electrification of the route by Ministry of Transport.